 Sweater and Bulky Clothing Items

 Sweater storage is a delicate art.
 Sweaters, typically made of cotton, wool, or cashmere, aren't content to just sit around in any old box during the hot summer months.
 They need to breathe and they need protection from the elements.
-These deep, plastic storage boxes ensure you won't cram them on top of each other to fit them, and the plastic will protect the fabric from dust and humidity.
+Deep, plastic storage boxes ensure you won't cram them on top of each other to fit them, and plastic construction will protect the fabric from dust and humidity.

-TIP: Since these boxes are on the large size, do not store them higher than your torso.
+Tip: Since sweater boxes are on the large size, do not store them higher than your torso.
 Pulling them down off of a high shelf could be dangerous.Continue to 9 of 9 below.

 09 of 09